-Now we consider that the system allows adjusting the optical depth in order to find an optimal FI at a fixed $\delta_{ge}$.
-Unlike the case of two-level system, the $\Lambda$-type system has no limitation around resonance canter as $\alpha$ increase (see Eq.\ref{FI_lim} and Eq.\ref{Fc_lim_a}).
-Therefore, that should give a bound of optical depth for finding the optimal FI in this case.
-To show this $\alpha$-dependent behavior, we plot two different finite ranges of $\alpha$ to find the optimal FI in FIG.\ref{Fig15}.
-We can see that the FI after adjusting the optical depth, there always has the contribution by ATS absorption at around $\delta_{ge}=\pm\Omega_c/2$.
-Once again, we can model the behavior by the Eq.\ref{Fqopt_a} and Eq.\ref{Fcopt_a} but the bandwidth and position will be changed to $\Gamma/2$ and $\delta_{ge}=\pm\Omega_c/2$, respectively.
-We have shown that by a green and blue dot line in FIG.\ref{Fig15} (a), which has a good agreement with the numerical result.
-Furthermore, since the range of optical depth is too small to support that $F_q^{res}$ greater then $\mathcal{F}^{ATS}_{q,max}=4\times2.6/\Gamma^2$, the domination still hold by $\mathcal{F}^{ATS}_{q,max}$ in FIG.\ref{Fig15} (a).
-To break through the limitation of absorption-dominated of FI (i.e. $\mathcal{F}^{\Lambda}_{q,res}\geq4\times2.6/\Gamma^2$), we have to prepare more optical depth of $0.65\Omega_c^4/\Gamma^4$.
-In FIG.\ref{Fig15} (b), we demonstrate the case of $\Omega_c=10\Gamma$ that corresponds to the critical optical depth of 6500, and therefore that can see the FI spectrum is dominated by $\mathcal{F}^{res}_{q}$.
+Now consider that the system allows the optical depth to be adjusted in order to find an optimal FI at a fixed $\delta_{ge}$.
+Unlike the case with the two-level system, in the $\Lambda$-type system there are no limitations around the resonance canter as $\alpha$ increases (see Eq.\ref{FI_lim} and Eq.\ref{Fc_lim_a}).
+Therefore, this should give a bound to the optical depth for finding the optimal FI in this case.
+To show this $\alpha$-dependent behavior, we plot two different finite ranges of $\alpha$ to find the optimal FI, as shown in FIG.\ref{Fig15}.
+We can see the FI after adjusting the optical depth.
+There is always a contribution by the ATS absorption at around $\delta_{ge}=\pm\Omega_c/2$.
+Once again, we can model the behavior by applying Eq.\ref{Fqopt_a} and Eq.\ref{Fcopt_a} but the bandwidth and position will be changed to $\Gamma/2$ and $\delta_{ge}=\pm\Omega_c/2$, respectively.
+As shown by the green and blue dotted lines in FIG.\ref{Fig15} (a), there is good agreement with the numerical results.
+Furthermore, since the range of optical depth is too small to support an $F_q^{res}$ greater than $\mathcal{F}^{ATS}_{q,max}=4\times2.6/\Gamma^2$, the dominance of $\mathcal{F}^{ATS}_{q,max}$ in FIG.\ref{Fig15} (a) still holds.
+To break through the limitation of absorption-dominance of FI (i.e. $\mathcal{F}^{\Lambda}_{q,res}\geq4\times2.6/\Gamma^2$), we have to apply a greater optical depth of $0.65\Omega_c^4/\Gamma^4$.
+In FIG.\ref{Fig15} (b), we demonstrate the case of $\Omega_c=10\Gamma$ that corresponds to the critical optical depth of 6500.
+It can therefore be seen that the FI spectrum is dominated by $\mathcal{F}^{res}_{q}$.